Skip to Content

 5. See The Famous Alico Building

-The Alico building might not look like much today, but it’s a surprisingly important part of Waco history.
-It brought business and success to the town of Waco.
+The Alico building might not look like much today, but it’s a surprisingly important part of Waco history bringing business and ultimately success to the town of Waco.
+This was, and still is, the office building for many businesses in Waco, including the American-Amicable Life Insurance Company (ALICO).

+The construction of the building is what sets it a-part from other buildings from this time period though.
+What started out as a three story building in 1909 had turned into a 22-story building by 1911.
 At the time, skyscrapers this tall had started popping up, but not in the West.
 In fact, it was the tallest building West of the Mississippi and South of the Mason-Dixon Line until 1929.

 It was also built so sturdily that it was strong enough to withstand terrible weather conditions, including the 1953 tornado.